Unreformed boroughs in England and Wales 1835–1886: Boroughs reformed 1835–1881

-The Royal Commission of 1876
+The royal commission of 1876

-A royal commission was appointed in 1876 which investigated the unreformed boroughs and made recommendations on which towns might be brought under the Municipal Corporations Act.
+The Royal Commission on Unreformed Municipal Corporations was appointed in 1876.
+It investigated the unreformed boroughs and made recommendations on which towns might be brought under the Municipal Corporations Act 1835 (5 & 6 Will.
+4. c.
+76).

 The commissioners identified 75 towns with corporations still functioning, and recommended that 26 of them should be reformed, the others being abolished.
 They also named a further 32 towns in which the corporation had become extinct, although the boroughs still had a legal existence.
 Of these, 10 had ceased to operate since 1835.

-The commissioners’ report was not acted upon for seven years.
-In the meantime, one of the towns they considered suitable for municipal government, Lewes was reformed, and the 1835 legislation was replaced by the Municipal Corporations Act 1882.
+The commissioners' report was not acted upon for seven years.
+In the meantime, one of the towns they considered suitable for municipal government, Lewes was reformed, and the 1835 legislation was replaced by the Municipal Corporations Act 1882 (45 & 46 Vict. c.
+50).

 Municipal Corporations Act 1883

-The Municipal Corporations Act 1883 provided for the abolition of unreformed borough corporations, unless they obtained a new charter under the 1882 legislation.
+The Municipal Corporations Act 1883 (46 & 47 Vict. c.
+18) provided for the abolition of unreformed borough corporations, unless they obtained a new charter under the 1882 legislation.

 Section 3 stated that “The place shall not be a corporate town or borough, and any municipal or other corporation thereof existing shall be dissolved” if a new charter had not been obtained by 29 September 1886.

 The first and second schedules listed the corporations investigated by the 1876 commission.
 The successors are municipal boroughs, local government districts, rural sanitary districts and improvement commissioners districts.